JamesTingYuanLin/DataEngineerChallenge/README(for project explanation).md

                 spark-submit --class app.Test ~/Paypay.jar "/tmp/james/rawdata/*" "/tmp/james/cleandata/"
     Note.
 You can add more option for spark running mode, e.g. cluster mode...
           I don't use here because here is only on machine to run spark.
+ 3. There is a jar already build,  named Paypay.jar in the root directory.

  script FYI:
     hadoop fs -rm -r /tmp/james/cleandata/*